OrchardCMS/OrchardCore/src/docs/reference/modules/Taxonomies/README.md

 This uses the `TermShape` to display a heirachy of the `Terms`

+It has a flag to enable drag and drop ordering of the list of content items that have been categorized by the `TaxonomyField` as part of each `Term` of the `Taxonomy`.
+The ordering is then done on a term by term basis.
+When a content item is categorized with a `Term`, it goes to the first position on that `Term`.
+The drag and drop list of categorized content items will show the latest version of each item and, if it is a draft, will also affect the order of the published version.

 ### TermPart

 The `TermPart` is rendered when a `Term` is displayed with the `Container routing` feature of the `AutoroutePart`.